kmcurry/ez-rm/README.md

 Most of our relationships are in our email.
 We just need good software that knows how to make it work for us. mail-rm does it.
 Mail RM uses your inbox as the relationship management database.

-By analyzing your email EZ RM  will tell

 Connect EZ RM to your appointment calendar and EZ RM will brief you about the last time you engaged with the other invitees